 Sometimes you meet the right person at the wrong time.
 In this case, the breakup was a necessary move to leave the emotional turmoil, clear your head and figure out what went wrong.

 You don’t know if you want to get back with him / her.
 But you do know 100% that you need time alone to process the wounds of the relationship breakup.

 Who knows?
 Maybe you are the reason the relationship broke up in the first place.
 Or maybe it’s mostly the ex’s fault.
 Or perhaps both of you are equally responsible.

-This time alone allows you to learn from your experiences in peace and quiet.
+This time alone allows you to learn from your experiences in peace and quiet and become a better romantic partner.
 If your ex has been doing the same thing, then you can give it another chance and consider this breakup a reset.

 Not blocking your ex in this case leaves the door open, and tells your ex that you’re not bitter enough to cut all communication, and that maybe, just maybe, things can be worked out.

 It was a clean breakup, and you would like to remain friends

 Some breakups happen because two people don’t work well as a couple, but are compatible as friends, maybe even good ones.
 It would be a shame to block an ex’s phone number or social media if a promising friendship could appear.

 Sometimes, both people figure this out simultaneously.
 Other times, one person was more involved emotionally than the other and needs more time to adjust to being just friends.